risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 Now that you have the necessary systems installed for stream processing, let us use RisingWave to consume and analyze data from Kafka.

-If you need help setting these systems up, refer to [Install Kafka, RisingWave, and PostgreSQL](/get-started/install-kafka-rw-pg.md).
+If you need help setting these systems up, refer to [Install Kafka, RisingWave, and PostgreSQL](00-install-rw-kafka-pg.md).

 ## Use Kafka to produce messages

 First, ensure you have downloaded and started the Kafka environment.
+Please refer to Step 2 of the official [Apache Kafka quickstart](https://kafka.apache.org/quickstart) tutorial.

 Then, you will need to create a topic to store your streaming events.
-The following line of code creates a topic named test.
+The following line of code creates a topic named "test".

 ```terminal
 bin/kafka-topics.sh --create --topic test --bootstrap-server localhost:9092
 ```

-Next, start the producer program so we can send messages to the topic.
+Next, start the producer program in another terminal so that we can send messages to the topic.
 If you named your topic something different, be sure to adjust it accordingly.

 ```terminal
 bin/kafka-console-producer.sh --topic test --bootstrap-server localhost:9092